KyleMayes/vulkanalia/tutorial/book/src/setup/instance.md

     .flags(flags);
 ```

-This code enables `KHR_PORTABILITY_ENUMERATION_EXTENSION` if it is required by the target platform and the Vulkan SDK version.
-As mentioned in the [Getting Started](https://vulkan.lunarg.com/doc/sdk/1.3.216.0/mac/getting_started.html) guide for the macOS Vulkan SDK, this extension is required to permit selection of Vulkan implementations that are not fully conformant to the Vulkan specification.

-As mentioned previously, the Vulkan implementation used on macOS, [MoltenVK](https://github.com/KhronosGroup/MoltenVK), is [not fully conformant](https://www.lunarg.com/wp-content/uploads/2022/05/The-State-of-Vulkan-on-Apple-15APR2022.pdf) and therefore requires this extension.
+This code enables `KHR_PORTABILITY_ENUMERATION_EXTENSION` if your application is being compiled for a platform that lacks a non-conformant Vulkan implementation (just checking for macOS here) and the Vulkan version meets or exceeds the minimum version we just defined.

 This code also enables `KHR_GET_PHYSICAL_DEVICE_PROPERTIES2_EXTENSION` under the same conditions.
-This extension is needed to enable the `KHR_PORTABILITY_SUBSET_EXTENSION` device extension later in the tutorial.
+This extension is needed to enable the `KHR_PORTABILITY_SUBSET_EXTENSION` device extension which will be added later in the tutorial when we set up a logical device.

 ## `Instance` vs `vk::Instance`